 If you are finding or forming an internship or full-time position:

-If you have an internship ready to post, you can create an account and post the description on WildcatLink, our job and internship posting system, or email email@example.com a basic position description (including description/duties, qualifications, time commitment, desired application materials, and application deadline).
+If you have an internship or job ready to post, you can create an account and post the description on WildcatLink, our job and internship posting system, or email it to appropriate contact above with a basic position description (including description/duties, qualifications, time commitment and whether it is paid or unpaid (for internships), desired application materials, and application deadline).
 Be sure to mention that you are an alumnus/a, parent or friend of the college submitting the opportunity as part of the Davidson Internship & Job Challenge.
-If a description of the internship is online, include the link to that information.
+If a description of the internship or job is online, include the link to that information.
 Also clarify the ways in which you can contribute (see above).

 If you would like to help fund an internship: